GaloisInc/crucible/crux-mir/Concurrency.md

 Crux-mir has experimental support for multithreaded programs.

-This document explains (1) how to use crux-mir to simualte multithreaded programs, (2) what is currently supported, and (3) how to extend support for additional primitives.
+This document explains (1) how to use crux-mir to simulate multithreaded programs, (2) what is currently supported, and (3) how to extend support for additional primitives.

 ## Setting up and running crux-mir with concurrency support